Suggested Narratives for Proposals

 If students are to succeed in our increasingly complex and sophisticated society, they need to know more and reason more effectively then previous generations of young people.
 This poses a challenge for educators.
 Since the school day has not expanded to accommodate these new requirements, it is up to us to squeeze more learning into each of the five or six daily class periods available.
 This is why we are requesting assistance to restructure our curriculum.
 It is our intent to provide a comprehensive career guidance curriculum in our English/language arts class.

-Career Choices will meet the communication requirements for English/language arts (reading, writing, speaking, literature), while at the same time, developing decision-making, problem-solving and critical-thinking skills.
+Career Choices will meet the communication requirements for English/language arts (reading, writing, speaking, literature), while at the same time developing decision-making, problem-solving and critical-thinking skills.
 It will support the school's counseling and guidance functions by helping students write their own education plans.
-This planning process will not only motivate them to stay in school and pursue some form of post-secondary education/training, but to set and achieve personal goals.
+This planning process will motivate them to not only stay in school and pursue some form of post-secondary education/training, but also to set and achieve personal goals.

 In Support of Gender Equity and Career Exploration: